-12.6.6.2 Minimum requirement for SBFD capable BS type 1-O
+12.6.6.2 Minimum requirement for BS type 1-O

 12.6.6.2.1 General minimum requirement

-The general minmum requirements are the same as those specified in clause 10.6.2.1, except for EISminSENS.
-The EISminSENS depends on the SBFD capable BS class and the SBFD UL subband, and it is specified in clause 12.6.2.
+The general minimum requirements are the same as those specified in clause 10.6.2.1, except for EISminSENS.
+The EISminSENS depends on the SBFD-capable BS class and the SBFD UL subband, and it is specified in clause 12.6.2.

 12.6.6.2.2 Co-location minimum requirement

-The co-locatioon minmum requirements are the same as those specified in clause 10.6.2.2, except for EISminSENS.
-The EISminSENS depends on the SBFD capable BS class and the SBFD UL subband, and it is specified in clause 12.6.2.
+The co-location minimum requirements are the same as those specified in clause 10.6.2.2, except for EISminSENS.
+The EISminSENS depends on the SBFD-capable BS class and the SBFD UL subband, and it is specified in clause 12.6.2.

-12.6.6.3 Minimum requirement for SBFD capable BS type 2-O
+12.6.6.3 Minimum requirement for BS type 2-O

 12.6.6.3.1 General minimum requirement

-The general minmum requirements are the same as those specified in clause 10.6.3.1, except for EISREFSENS.
-The EISREFSENS depends on the SBFD capable BS class and the SBFD UL subband, and it is specified in clause 12.6.3.
+The general minimum requirements are the same as those specified in clause 10.6.3.1, except for EISREFSENS.
+The EISREFSENS depends on the SBFD-capable BS class and the SBFD UL subband, and it is specified in clause 12.6.3.

-12.6.7 OTA receiver spurious emissions
+12.6.7 OTA receiver spurious emissions for SBFD

 12.6.7.1 General